Ramanand23/YouR.Type/README.md

 	        4. There are other two buttons;RESET & SWITCH-UP.

-		5. RESET button will clear all the words you have typed in entry bar.
+		5. RESET↩️ button will clear all the words you have typed in entry bar.

-		6. SWITCH-UP button will choose another sentence if you don't like the choosen sentence by the YouRType.
+		6. SWITCH-UP🔀 button will choose another sentence if you don't like the choosen sentence by the YouRType.

 		7. Most IMPORTANT!!!
 YOU HAVE ONLY ONE CHANCE.